ashokdudhade/relevant-programmer/src/pages/articles/2020-07-25---How to use git bisect/index.md

 ## Why git bisect?
-As an software engineers we work on complex systems on day to day basis, unintentionally we introduce bugs which will get noticed in later time. `git-bisect` will help you efficiently find that commit with bug introduction.
+As software engineers we work on complex systems on day to day basis, unintentionally we introduce bugs which will get noticed in later time. `git-bisect` will help you efficiently find that commit with bug introduction.

 If you notice a bug in application with huge commit history which was introduced in past but the exact commit sha or time is not known, then git bisect is the tool can save your time.